SHAWCO: Evening clinics

-Paediatric clinics
+Pediatric clinics

-The Saturday morning paediatric clinic alternates between Imizamo Yethu and Hangberg, both in Hout Bay, and Manenberg.
+The Saturday morning pediatric clinic alternates between Imizamo Yethu and Hangberg, both in Hout Bay, and Man Enberg.

-SHAWCO also runs a Wednesday morning paediatric screening clinic, in collaboration with the School of Child and Adolescent Health at the University of Cape Town.
-These clinics often serve as the only port-of-call for community members who work during the day, or who cannot make the trip to the neighbouring day hospital.
+SHAWCO also runs a Wednesday morning pediatric screening clinic, in collaboration with the School of Child and Adolescent Health at the University of Cape Town.
+These clinics often serve as the only port-of-call for community members who work during the day, or who cannot make the trip to the neighboring day hospital.
 The clinics either operate from permanent health facilities or from SHAWCO Health's three fully equipped mobile clinics.

 Statistics

 2009

 In 2009 a new data capturing system was introduced to track student attendance, patient demography and disease characteristics.

 Two-thirds of patients seen on the clinics were female, with the average age of patients 22 years.
 Approximately 44% of patients seen on the clinics were under the age of 18.
-The leading complaints on the clinics were respiratory tract infections (29.5%), skin rashes (16.5%), gastrointestinal disorders (14.9%), orthopaedic and rheumatological complaints (9.6%) and sexually transmitted diseases (5.3%).
+The leading complaints on the clinics were respiratory tract infections (29.5%), skin rashes (16.5%), gastrointestinal disorders (14.9%), orthopedic and rheumatological complaints (9.6%) and sexually transmitted diseases (5.3%).

 Additional projects

-International Students Programme
+International Students Program

-2009 was the first year Shawco Health ran an international students project.
+2009 was the first year S Health ran an international students project.
 In January 2009 a group of 12 Australian medical students from the University of New South Wales in their final year came over to South Africa for their elective block and ran the clinics.
 Traditionally, UCT students only begin SHAWCO clinics in February, thus the Australian students were able to add one extra month of services to the communities.

 In June/July, 12 Norwegian Students came to run the clinics during UCT's three-week vacation, adding another three weeks to SHAWCO's services.

-Rural Health Programme
+Rural Health Program

 In July 2009, nine medical students, an audiologist and a nursing sister from Mowbray Maternity Hospital traveled to Coffee Bay in the Eastern Cape, an extremely rural part of South Africa where people have to travel for many hours to access health care.
 The team worked in partnership with Zithulele Hospital, running health promotional and educational activities in the local clinics, specifically pertaining to HIV and breastfeeding practices.
 Over five days, the students also ran clinics for over 360 patients, concurrently training around 60 clinic staff members regarding correct breastfeeding practices.

 This was a pilot programme with the long-term vision being a multi-disciplinary intervention (health students, engineers, lawyers, social workers etc.) by students from various universities throughout South Africa.

 The 2010 version of the Rural Health Programme brought with it some changes: the health focus was more on screening, with students offering blood pressure, weight, glucose, HIV and pap smear testing, as well as paediatric health screening.
 The UCT branch of Engineers Without Borders, EWB UCT, partnered with SHAWCO to develop and install rainwater-harvesting tanks, including filtration systems, at Zithulele Hospital.